vitafidm/watch-time-tv/docs/CLAIM_TOKEN.md

 For your deployed function, you must set the secret in the Google Cloud console:

 1. Go to the [Google Cloud Functions console](https://console.cloud.google.com/functions).
-2. Select your project and find the `claimToken` function.
+2. Select your project and find the `claimToken` and `agentClaim` functions.
-3. Edit the function and navigate to the "Runtime, build and connections settings" section.
+3. Edit each function and navigate to the "Runtime, build and connections settings" section.
 4. Under "Runtime environment variables", add a variable named `HMAC_SECRET` with your production secret.

 ## Deployment